 If you decide to seek legal representation by searching “medical negligence solicitors near me”, then you might come across lawyers who expect you to pay for their services in the traditional way.
 This means that you could be expected to pay large upfront fees to secure their services, or to pay them their hourly rate as they work on your claim.

-In fact, with a No Win No Fee agreement in place, the only time your lawyer will expect to be paid is if they secure your compensation.
+In fact, with the Conditional Fee Agreement offered by us, the only time your lawyer will expect to be paid is if they secure your compensation.
 In this event, they will deduct a “success fee” from your compensation.
-This is legally capped to ensure that you always get the majority of the compensation awarded to you.
+This is taken as a legally capped percentage, ensuring you will get the majority of the compensation.

 Call our advisors for more information about making a claim.